ktataa/sms-react-native/README.md

 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.

-Make sure you have the fakewallet [a link](https://github.com/solana-mobile/mobile-wallet-adapter)  installed on your device.
+Make sure you have the [fakewallet](https://github.com/solana-mobile/mobile-wallet-adapter)  installed on your device.

 Installation: